ammitra/BUTool/README.txt

 http://gauss.bu.edu/redmine/projects/butool/wiki/BUTool_Wiki

 ===============================================================================
-== Basic Build and Install instructions
+== Build instructions (linux native, this probably means you)
 ===============================================================================
-After checkout out the BUTool source:
+After checking out the BUTool source:
   $ ./setup.sh
   $ source env.sh
   $ make

 ===============================================================================
-== Advanded Build and Install instructions
+== Build and Install instructions (BU zynq petalinux builds)
 ===============================================================================
+After checking out the BUTool source:
-  $ PREFIX=<path to eventual instalation directory on target system> ./setup.sh
+  $ PLATFORM=petalinux ./setup.sh
-  $ source buildenv.sh
+  $ source env.sh
   $ make
-For installation to $PREFIX on same host:
   $ make install

-For installation to another host:
+You may need to update env.sh to set the working prefix for current zynq projects You will have to change env.sh's MAKEFLAGS and PROJECT_ROOT directories for your checkout
+  $ source env.sh
-  $ mkdir install
+  $ make
-  $ make install DESTDIR=./install
+  $ make install
-  $ cp -r install/* <path to target filesystem>/$PREFIX/
+This will build the directory structure for the zynq in ./install/ You should copy its contents to "/" on the zynq

 ===============================================================================
 == Bug/issue tracking: